Wuvist/papers/japan/6022_wengwei_paper.typ

 #align(center)[
   #set par(justify: true)
   *Abstract* \
-  After gaining high growth during 1960s to 1980s, Japan's assets bubble burst in 1992 and the economy stagnated.
-Japan's stagantion is refered as "Lost Decades" bib.
-This paper first perform growth accounting about Japan's macro economy from 1997, i.e. middle of the "Lost Decade" to 2023 using solow swan model.
-Followed by growth dianostic on the industries and impact of different government policy economy growth, poverty and inequality, especially of "Abenomics" after 2012.
-Potential policy that Japan could adapt to gain higher growth in future is proposed at the end.
+  After gaining high growth during 1960s to 1980s, Japan's asset price bubble burst in 1992 and the economy stagnated.
+Japan's stagantion is sometimes refered as "Lost Decade" @lost_decade .
+This paper first perform growth accounting on Japan's macro economy from 1997 to 2023 using Solow-Swan model.
+Followed by analysis of various government policies's impact on growth, inequality and poverty.
+Suggestion on potential policies made at the end.
 ]

 #let title = [